uber-web/math.gl/modules/sun/docs/developer-guide/sun-guide.md

 ## Attribution

-This class was ported from [SunCalc](https://github.com/mourner/suncalc) under BSD-license.
+This module is a fork of @mourner's [SunCalc](https://github.com/mourner/suncalc) under BSD 2-clause license.